If Canadian Snowbirds are not careful, they could find themselves at the mercy of the U.S Revenue Authorities when tax season rolls around.

 Flying out to warmer locales like the U.S. states of Arizona or Florida is a straightforward decision that many Canadians take during the cold winter months.

 However, if Canadian snowbirds are not careful, they could find themselves at the mercy of the U.S revenue authorities when tax season rolls around.
 New regulations could allow border officials in both countries to track time spent by Canadians in the U.S and vice versa.

 Here are some tips for Canadians in Florida or other states to keep in mind:

 Don’t stay too long

 If you spend more than 183 days in the U.S, you will be considered a U.S resident and subject to U.S taxes on your worldwide income.
-Since the method of calculating days-stayed is not just the days in the current year, it would be best to limit your stay to 120 days annually.
+Since the method of calculating days stayed is not just the days in the current year, it would be best to limit your stay to 120 days annually.

 Close connection exception

 If you plan to either rent out or sell your U.S. property, you will be required to file a U.S. tax return.
-U.S. rental income has to be included in both your U.S. and Canadian tax returns.
+U.S. rental income must be included in both your U.S. and Canadian tax returns.
 If you sell your property in the U.S., you will be subject to tax withholdings of 10 to 15 per cent of the proceeds.